How much does a transmission cost?

 How much does transmission repair cost?

-Depending on the extent of your vehicle's transmission problems, transmission repair can be a viable alternative to a rebuild or replacement.
-However, transmission repair costs are hard to estimate since there's so much variety in the types of repairs.
+Depending on the extent of your vehicle's transmission problems, repair can be a viable alternative to a full rebuild or replacement.
+(Your mechanic should check for issues that can be fixed easily before undertaking any more serious corrective measures.)
+However, transmission repair costs are hard to estimate since there's so much variety in the types of repairs you may need.

-If your issue is minor or you just need to get back to driving affordably, repairs can be a good option.
-The problem with minor repairs is that they might not solve the underlying issue that caused them, leaving you with more extensive repairs down the road.
-Adding fluid may help for the time being, but it won’t fix the potential leak that caused the issue in the first place.
-Talk to your mechanic about whatever issues they identify, and ask if there are any root problems that may also need to be addressed.
+The potential problem with minor repairs is that they might not solve the underlying issue that caused them, leaving you with more extensive problems down the road.
+(Adding fluid may help for the time being, but it won’t fix the potential leak that caused the issue in the first place.)
+Talk to your mechanic about whatever issues they identify, and ask if there are any root problems that need to be addressed.

 Is it worth rebuilding or replacing a transmission?